mayankdutta/programming_basics/Spiral model.md

 - suggested for high risk scenarios based projects.

 #### Adv
-- provides early indication risk.
+- provides early indication risk, high risk analysation done at each phase.
 - users see the system early because of rapid prototyping tools.
 - critical high-risk functions are developed first.
 - early and frequent feedback from users.

 #### Limitations

+- not suitable for low risks or small projects.
 - time spent for evaluating risks are too large for small or low-risks projects, may not prove cost-worthy.
 - time spent on planning, resetting objectives, doing risk analysis and prototyping may be excessive.
 - Relies on risk assessment expertise.